DavidCEllis/ducktools-env/README.md

 Future goals for this tool:

-* Generate lockfiles for bundled apps so dependencies can be restricted.
+* Optionally generate lockfiles with hashes for bundled apps so dependencies can be restricted
+  * Currently, generating these will probably require `UV` and hence a UV supported platform
+  * These should *run* under PIP though, so UV would only be needed for generation
-* Bundle requirements inside the zipapp for use without a connection.
+* Optionally bundle requirements inside the zipapp for use without a connection.
-* Bundle applications that are wheels with a `__main__.py` function.
+* Bundle `entry-points` from a wheel into zipapps.
 * Create 'permanent' named environments for stand-alone applications and update them
   * Currently there is a maximum of 2 temporary environments that expire in a day (this is due to the pre-release nature of the project, the future defaults will be higher/longer)